Al Ain, the UAE

 We asked expats in Al Ain what banks they use and there advice about banking.
 They advised:

 "Before retiring in Al Ain, expats should be aware of the local laws and regulations, as well as the cultural norms and expectations.
 It is important to research the cost of living in Al Ain, as well as the availability of healthcare and other services.
 Expats should also be aware of the climate in Al Ain, which is generally hot and dry, and plan accordingly.
 Additionally, expats should be aware of the language barrier, as Arabic is the official language of the UAE.
-Finally, expats should be aware of the visa requirements for retirement in Al Ain, as well as the process for obtaining a residence permit," wrote a member in Al Ain.
+Finally, expats should be aware of the visa requirements for retirement in Al Ain, as well as the process for obtaining a residence permit," remarked one expat living in Al Ain, the UAE.

 Will I be able to find a job in Al Ain?